This blog has been updated to reflect the latest pricing for Extended Security Updates. Offer pricing is the same for all three years.

 What is the price for Windows Server and SQL Server 2012 Extended Security Updates?

 - In Azure: Customers running SQL Server 2012 and Windows Server 2012 and 2012 R2 in Azure will get Extended Security Updates for free.

-- On-premises: Customers with active Software Assurance or subscription licenses can purchase Extended Security Updates annually for 75 percent of the license cost of the latest version of SQL Server or Windows Server for the first year, 100 percent of the license cost for the second year, and 125 percent of the license cost for the third year.
+- On-premises: Customers with active Software Assurance or subscription licenses can purchase Extended Security Updates annually for 100 percent of the license cost of the latest version of SQL Server or Windows Server each year.
 Customers pay for only the servers they need to cover, so they can reduce costs each year as they upgrade parts of their environment.

 What Azure resources can take advantage of free Extended Security Updates?